Black dog (folklore): Origins

 The origins of the black dog are difficult to discern.
 It is uncertain whether the creature originated in the Celtic or Germanic elements of British culture.
 Throughout European mythology, dogs have been associated with death.
 Examples of this are the Cŵn Annwn (Welsh), Garmr (Norse) and Cerberus (Greek), all of whom were in some way guardians of the Underworld.
 This association seems to be due to the scavenging habits of dogs.
 It is possible that the black dog is a survival of these beliefs.

+Some scholars suggest that the black dog legend evolved from these mythological guardians, blending with medieval superstitions and local folklore.
+Its association with crossroads and execution sites may stem from ancient beliefs linking such places to restless spirits.
+Over time, these tales spread across cultures, reinforcing the black dog’s ominous reputation.

 Examples

 Black dogs have been reported from almost all the counties of England, the exceptions being Middlesex and Rutland.

 Some of the better-known black dogs are the Barghest of Yorkshire and Black Shuck of East Anglia.
 Other names are Hairy Jack, Padfoot, Skriker, Churchyard Beast, Shug Monkey, Capelthwaite, Moddey Dhoo (or Mauthe Doog), Hateful Thing, Swooning Shadow, Bogey Beast, Gytrash (or Guytrash).
 Although the Church Grim is not a Barghest or Shuck, it can also take the form of a large black dog.